 You need to do the sharpening just like at home – start with the coarsest stone you need and go smoother as the axe becomes sharper.
 You typically switch sides when you start to feel a burr on the other side of the axe.
 A burr is a slight overhang that curves away from the stone and the side of the bit that you are sharpening, which is why you can feel it on the other side.
 Keep the stone and the axe edge wet while sharpening.

-Read Also: How to Chop Down a Tree with an Axe
+Read Also: Cutting Down Trees with an Axe

 Sharpen an axe with a grinder